FrederikeLuebeck/MachineLearningForCausalInference/README.md

 ## Code of Field Experiment Analysis

-This Folder named *05_FieldExperiment* contains the data of the field experiment analyzed in this thesis as well as my code.
+The Folder named *05_FieldExperiment* contains the data of the field experiment analyzed in this thesis as well as my code.
 It is organized in the same way as explained in my thesis.